gardener-attic/component-spec/doc/proposal/04-local-blobs.md

 ### DeleteLocalBlob

+If a *Component Repository* provides support for *local blobs* it SHOULD implement a method for uploading *local blobs* as specified in this chapter.

 **Description**: Deletes a local blob. *blobIdentifier* is the *Component Repository* specific information you got when you uploaded the local blob.

 An error occurs if there is still an existing reference to the local blob.

 **Inputs**: